SDGforskning/sdg-strings/SDG03_query_topic_WoS.md

 >
 > 3.4.2 Suicide mortality rate

 This target is interpreted to cover research about mortality from non-communicable diseases.
 In contrast to 3.3, here there is an explicit focus on mortality in the target, indicators and the High-level Political Forum thematic review for SDG 3 (<a id="HLPF">[ECESA plus members, 2017](#f21)</a>).
-It also covers research about mental health and wellbeing.
+We interpret it also to cover research about treatment for mental health disorders and promotion and services for well-being.

 This query consists of 3 phrases.
 * Phrase 1 focuses on the "non-communicable diseases" part.